Kiri23/customReactRenderer/README.md

 2. **Reconciliation**: React Reconciler processes the tree
 3. **Visitor Pattern**: We delegate to format-specific visitors (LaTeX, HTML, etc.)

+## Context System Features

+The enhanced context system provides:

+- **Depth tracking**: Know how deep in the tree you are
+- **Path information**: Array of node types from root to current node
+- **Sibling information**: Number of siblings and position among them
+- **Accumulated statistics**: Node count, max depth, etc.
+- **Position flags**: isFirst, isLast for smart formatting

 ## Future Enhancements

 1. **More Output Formats**: Markdown, PDF, SVG, etc.
-2. **Context Passing**: Pass accumulated context through the tree
+2. **Advanced Context**: More sophisticated context passing
 3. **Conditional Rendering**: Support for conditional elements
 4. **Error Handling**: Better error handling for malformed trees
 5. **Performance Optimization**: Caching and memoization
 6. **Plugin System**: Allow third-party visitors
+7. **Type Safety**: TypeScript support
+8. **Validation**: Tree structure validation

 ## Conclusion

 This architecture provides a clean, extensible, and efficient way to render React JSX trees into various output formats.
-The visitor pattern combined with DFS traversal takes full advantage of the tree structure while maintaining clean separation of concerns and easy extensibility.
+The visitor pattern combined with DFS traversal and rich context passing takes full advantage of the tree structure while maintaining clean separation of concerns and easy extensibility.

+For detailed technical architecture, see [ARCHITECTURE.md](./ARCHITECTURE.md).